MARTINABUON/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-8-true_knowledge- arithmetic expansion adds 128 to the vallue stored in KNOWLEDGE 9-divide_and_rule- divideand rule 10-love_exponent_breath- breathe to power of love
+8-true_knowledge- arithmetic expansion adds 128 to the vallue stored in KNOWLEDGE 9-divide_and_rule- divideand rule 10-love_exponent_breath- breathe to power of love 11-binary_to_decimal-converts a number from base 2 to base 10